No. 60 Squadron RAF: The inter-war years

 Reformed at Lahore in India from the disbanded No. 97 Squadron RAF on 1 April 1920, the squadron, now equipped with Airco DH.10 Amiens bombers, began an association with the Middle and Far East that was to last for 48 years.
-Between the wars, the unit found itself involved in many conflicts along the North West Frontier, including Pink's War, flying Airco DH.9A and Westland Wapiti general-purpose aircraft until Bristol Blenheims arrived six months before the start of World War II.
+Between the wars, the unit found itself involved in many conflicts along the North West Frontier, including Pink's War, flying Airco DH.9A and Westland Wapiti general-purpose aircraft until Bristol Blenheims arrived six months before the start of the Second World War.

-World War II
+Second World War

 Burma and Malaya

 The squadron moved to Burma in February 1941.
 After the outbreak of war against Japan the squadron fought in Malaya.
 Two aircraft, L4912 and L4915, remained in Burma.
-Both were Blenheim Mk 1s and they were destroyed on 20 and 21 January 1942 respectively.
+Both were Blenheim Is and they were destroyed on 20 and 21 January 1942 respectively.
 L4912 had been damaged beyond repair during a mission in Burma and L4915 was destroyed by enemy bombing.

-When the war against Japan broke out on 8 December 1941 No. 60 Squadron was ordered to attack Japanese shipping near Kota Baru.
+When the war against Japan broke out on 8 December 1941 No. 60 Squadron was ordered to attack Japanese shipping near Kota Bharu.
 L4913 was shot down by Japanese anti-aircraft fire over the Gulf of Siam while attacking the Awagisan Maru.
 The pilot, Flight Lieutenant William Bowden, survived the crash and was taken prisoner.
 He was the first allied airman captured by the Japanese.
 He was imprisoned at the Zentsuji POW Camp where he remained until late June 1945.
 He was then transferred to Tokyo No. 12D Camp at Mitsushima where he was eventually freed in September 1945.

 On 24 December 1941 the remnant of squadrons ground crew and a few of its air crew, having lost all their aircraft in action, sailed from Singapore on the SS Darvel to Burma.
-They arrived in Rangoon on 1 January 1942 and were joined on 7 January 1942 by No. 113 Squadron and a couple of No. 45 Squadron's Bristol Blenheim Mk IVs.
+They arrived in Rangoon on 1 January 1942 and were joined on 7 January 1942 by No. 113 Squadron and a couple of No. 45 Squadron's Bristol Blenheim IVs.
 No. 60 Squadron's spare aircrew were assigned to No. 113 Squadron as needed.
 Because the three squadrons lacked both aircraft and supplies they were seldom able to put more than seven aircraft up at one time, meaning they tended to operate as one.
 No. 60 Squadron's Blenheim aircrews manned No. 113 Squadron's planes for the first bombing raid on Bangkok and participated again in the second one later in January.